sagemath/sagewiki_to_gh-2022-10-10/msri07/reading_list.md

 == Required Reading List ==

-At a minimum, make sure you are completely familiar with the following before the workshop, in order:
+At a minimum, make sure you read the following before the workshop, in order:

  1. [http://www.llnl.gov/computing/tutorials/parallel_comp/ Introduction to Parallel Computing]